ajeetraina/dhi-sample-demos/kafka-exporter/guides/guides.md

 ### No shell

 By default, image variants intended for runtime don't contain a shell.
-Use `dev` images in build stages to run shell commands and then copy any necessary artifacts into the runtime stage.
-In addition, use Docker Debug to debug containers with no shell.
+Use Docker Debug to debug containers with no shell.

 ### Entry point